nobt-io/api/README.md

 Once you extract the downloaded `artifacts.zip`, navigate down the folder structure and extract the `rest-api-{VERSION}.zip` file.
 To run the API, simply run either the Batch- or Shell-Skript in the `bin/` folder.

+## Profiles

+Upon startup, the application chooses one of three profiles:

+- __STANDALONE__ (default)
+    - PORT 8080
+    - In-Memory database
+- __LOCAL__
+    - PORT 8080
+    - PostgreSQL database at `localhost:5432` with `postgres:password` credentials
+- __CLOUD__
+    - PORT specified by the PORT env variable
+    - PostgreSQL database specified by the `elephant-sql` service.

+- For all none-database related development (frontend, business-logic) the `STANDALONE` profile should fulfill all your needs.
+- If you mess with the database, you will probably want to test your changes against a local database in which case the `LOCAL` profile comes in handy.
+(And the `create-docker-db-container.sh` script in the `/bin` folder which provisions a docker container with an up and running postgres database.)
+- Running the application in the `CLOUD` profile yourself does not make much sense, as you would have to emulate a cloudfoundry environment.
+(Which is a none-trivial task.)

 # Documentation

 ## General